kkrull/apprenticeship-blog/_drafts/go-error-handling.md

 Observations

-* this wasn't an arbitrary decision
-* can I find sources for how exceptions break referential integrity?
 * other languages tend towards generic, reusable solutions, but that goes a bit against the Go ethos of doing something simple that works right here and now.  why not just write a for loop?